Washington, D.C. Lawyers Help People Seeking Family-sponsored Permanent Residence

 - Fourth preference — U.S. citizens over the age of 21 can sponsor F4 petitions for their siblings.

 For beneficiaries in low-priority subcategories, we explore strategic alternatives for gaining authorization to live and work in the United States.
 With a thorough understanding of U.S. visa law, we advise our clients on any nonimmigrant and immigrant visa options for which they may qualify.

 Contact a Washington, D.C. attorney regarding family-sponsored permanent residence

-The attorneys at Deutsch, Killea and Eapen, Immigration Law Firm in Washington D.C. offer one-on-one guidance to U.S. citizens and lawful permanent residents who wish to sponsor visa petitions for family members seeking permanent residence in this country.
+The attorneys at Morris H. Deutsch, Immigration Attorney in Washington D.C. offer one-on-one guidance to U.S. citizens and lawful permanent residents who wish to sponsor visa petitions for family members seeking permanent residence in this country.
 To schedule an informative consultation, call 202-728-0820 or contact us online.